MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 - Teams tenant
 - Teams
 - Channel created.
-For more information, see [Overview of teams and channels in Microsoft Teams](/microsoftteams/teams-channels-overview).
+For more information, see [Overview of Teams and channels in Microsoft Teams](/microsoftteams/teams-channels-overview).
-- Create an App lication in Azure or M365 Portal by following instructions on [Register an application with the Microsoft identity platform](/graph/auth-register-app-v2).
+- Create an application in Azure or M365 Portal by following instructions on [Register an application with the Microsoft identity platform](/graph/auth-register-app-v2).
 - For the newly created App, give the following Graph API permission: **ChannelMessage.Send**.

   :::image type="graph api permission" source="media/teams-notifications/graph-api-permissions.png" alt-text="screenshot showing graph api permissions.":::